Thank You for Supporting Cancer Care Equity for Californians! Cancer Patients Shouldn’t Face Unfair Barriers to Care.

-The California Cancer Care Equity Act (SB 987) advances the rights affirmed by the California state legislature when it unanimously passed the California Cancer Patients Bill of Rights resolution in 2021.
+SB 987 advances the rights affirmed by the California state legislature when it unanimously passed the California Cancer Patients Bill of Rights resolution in 2021.
 It recognizes that cancer care is different, and that the current one-size-fits-most system is preventing too many California cancer patients from accessing optimal care.

 Less than half of California cancer patients received care aligned with national guidelines.
-With some 187,000 Californians expected to be diagnosed with cancer each year, increasing access to the optimal treatment for a patient’s diagnosis is critical – and can save lives.
+With some 189,000 Californians expected to be diagnosed with cancer each year, increasing access to the optimal treatment for a patient’s diagnosis is critical – and can save lives.

 CLICK FOR MORE DETAILS

-- Move away from a system that too often incentivizes the wrong care and connects cancer patients to care too late, shortening lives and ultimately increasing costs.
+- Moving away from a system that too often incentivizes the wrong care and connects cancer patients to care too late, shortening lives and ultimately increasing costs.
 Instead, this proposal embraces a model that delivers speed to innovation and access for patients with cancer and their families, helping the state ultimately deliver better outcomes and reduce inefficient spending on lower-value care in its Medi-Cal program.